danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 3. Writing radiology reports is an art

 Even if their mammogram has no signs of cancer, most women present with some sort of benign finding.
-Radiologists wildly disagree when it comes to whether to just omit these findings from the report or how to even describe them if not.
+Radiologists wildly disagree when it comes to whether to just omit these findings from the final report or how to even describe benign findings.

 This was a difficult problem since an algorithm executes tasks within a distinct set of rules.
 But with the controversial and complex nature of writing a medical report, it isn't as simple as a configuration setting.